hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 }
 ```

 No luck again.
-We have no way to reach the addThem() function and everytime we run addFour() num is reset.
+We have no way to reach the addThem() function and every time we run addFour() num is reset.

 We’ll need to use self-invoking functions, closures and a function expression(more on this later)  to get our results.
 ```